Halldor Espelid: Pre-war life

 Espelid was born in Askøy, Norway.
 He was the older brother of Norwegian politician Mons Espelid (1926–2009) and Ingrid Espelid Hovig.
 German prisoner of war records state that his first name was Harold and that he was born in Bergen.
 After leaving Bergen Cathedral School, to which he travelled by ferry every day, he started to train as a commercial driver.
 Following the German invasion in April 1940 and the ensuing battles of the Norwegian Campaign the country was occupied.
 Espelid decided to escape from Norway to get to Great Britain and join the Norwegian Armed Forces in exile.
-Sea traffic was closely monitored by the Germans who were aware of significant numbers of young Norwegians wishing to continue the fight from England, frequent checks and searches were made and penalties harsh for anybody caught.
+Sea traffic was closely monitored by the Germans who were aware of significant numbers of young Norwegians wishing to continue the fight from the United Kingdom, frequent checks and searches were made and penalties harsh for anybody caught.
 On 16 September 1940, he joined the 222-ton coastal vessel Traust as it made its fourth secret trip to Shetland.
 He arrived safely and was de-briefed for any information of intelligence value.